Non-onsite symmetry breaking: topological phase coexistence and criticality: Non-onsite symmetry breaking in 1d

 In the $U_{CZ}$ SSB phase, we numerically find that the energy difference between the two lowest eigenstates decays with the system size $N$ (presumably vanishes as $N\to \infty$) while the energy difference between the third eigenstate and the second eigenstate remains finite as increasing $N$.
 The order parameter $O_i O_j$ with $O_i= X_i - Z_{i-1}X_iZ_{i+1}$ saturates to a non-zero constant at long distances (Fig.\ref{fig:phase}(a)), providing a direct diagnosis of the $U_{\text{CZ}}$ SSB phase.

 In the CFT phase, we numerically compute the bipartite entanglement entropy and find $c\approx 1$ by fitting the data into the scaling form $S_{\text{vN}} = \frac{c}{3} \log\left[ \frac{N}{\pi} \sin(\frac{\pi x}{N} ) \right] + \text{const}$ \cite{wilczek_1994,calabrese_2004}, where $c$ is the central charge, and $x$ is the size of a subregion (Fig.\ref{fig:phase}(b)).
 We also find power-law correlations among two distant local operators, which serves as another signal for the critical phase.
 In particular, this phase includes the point $g = -1$, described by the model $\sum_i - Z_{i}X_{i+1}Z_{i+2} - X_{i+1}$.
 It can be mapped to two decoupled critical transverse-field Ising chains via a KT transformation \cite{2023_KT_oshikawa}, implying its $c=1$ CFT nature.
-Furthermore, by a bosonization technique \cite{giamarchi2003quantum}, one finds the term $Z_{i}X_{i+1}Z_{i+2}X_{i+3} +X_{i}Z_{i+1}X_{i+2}Z_{i+3} $ is a marginal perturbation, which provides an analytical argument for the stability the CFT phase as well as the continuously varying critical exponents in the correlation functions (see Appendix.\ref{append:boson}).
+Furthermore, by a bosonization technique \cite{giamarchi2003quantum} (see Appendix.\ref{append:boson}), one finds the term $Z_{i}X_{i+1}Z_{i+2}X_{i+3} +X_{i}Z_{i+1}X_{i+2}Z_{i+3} $ is a marginal perturbation, which provides an analytical argument for the stability the CFT phase as well as the continuously varying critical exponents in the correlation functions.
+We also conjecture the critical point separating the critical phase and the $U_{CZ}$ SSB phase is the $SU(2)_1$ CFT.
+A detailed study of possible phase transitions out of this $U_{CZ}$ SSB phase is left for future work.

 Finally, sending $g\to\infty$ gives the model $\sum_i(Z_{i}X_{i+1}Z_{i+2}X_{i+3} +X_{i}Z_{i+1}X_{i+2}Z_{i+3})$, whose frustration graph \cite{Planat_2008_graph,Flammia_2020_graph} is the same as that of the model $\sum_{i} Z_{i} Z_{i+1}Z_{i+2}Z_{i+3} + \sum_i X_i$.
 The latter is known to be at a first-order critical point separating a disordered phase and a `modulated' phase \cite{1982_four_spin_Pfeuty,2014_four_spin_Florencio}.
 As a result, our model at $g\to \infty$ is at a first-order quantum critical point.